Skip to main content

 PFAS Resources

 In September 2022, ADEQ announced an agreement with the Water Infrastructure Finance Authority of Arizona (WIFA) to dedicate $3 Million of federal Safe Drinking Water Act funds to ensure that every public water system in Arizona is tested for PFAS.
-ADEQ’s proactive sampling plan goes above and beyond the PFAS sampling the U.S. Environmental Protection Agency (EPA) will require for Arizona public water systems as part of its fifth Unregulated Contaminant Monitoring Rule (UCMR5) that begins in January 2023.
-EPA’s UCMR5 only will require public water systems that serve more than 3,300 customers to test for PFAS.
+ADEQ’s proactive sampling assists Arizona public water systems that are not part of EPA’s fifth Unregulated Contaminant Monitoring Rule (UCMR5), which began in January 2023 and requires public water systems that serve more than 3,300 customers to test for PFAS.

-• ADEQ will continue to conduct PFAS sampling for public water systems affected by the proposed EPA PFAS National Primary Drinking Regulation (NPDR).
-If a public water system already is sampling for PFAS, ADEQ will request their data.
+• If a public water system already is sampling for PFAS, ADEQ will request their data.

 • ADEQ’s sampling activities will be conducted under a PFAS Quality Assurance Program Plan and similar to EPA’s UCMR5, the samples will be analyzed using EPA Methods 533 and 537.1.